-John Wittenborn is a partner in the firm's Washington, D.C. office.
-He focuses his practice on environmental regulatory and litigation matters at the federal and state levels throughout the United States.
+John Wittenborn is a partner in the firm’s Washington, D.C. office.
+He focuses his practice on environmental and energy regulatory and litigation matters at the federal and state levels throughout the United States.

-Mr. Wittenborn has more than 30 years of experience providing a wide spectrum of strategic advice, counseling and litigation services to individual corporate clients, major national trade associations and government agencies.
-He serves as general environmental counsel to the Steel Manufacturers Association, Specialty Steel Industry of North America, Leather Industries of America, Inc., Shipyard Environmental Forum, Textile Rental Services Association, Chrome Coalition and other associations and coalitions.
+Mr. Wittenborn has more than 30 years of experience providing a wide spectrum of strategic advice, counseling and litigation services to individual corporate clients, major national trade associations, energy companies and government agencies.
+He serves as general environmental counsel to the Steel Manufacturers Association, Specialty Steel Industry of North America, Leather Industries of America, Inc., Copper & Brass Fabricators Council, Textile Rental Services Association, Metals Industries Recycling Coalition and other associations and coalitions.

 Prior to joining the firm, Mr. Wittenborn served as assistant chief in the Environmental Enforcement Section of the U.S. Department of Justice, supervising all federal enforcement litigation in Regions I, II, and VI of the U.S. Environmental Protection Agency (EPA).
 He also previously served as chief of the Environmental Law Division in the Office of the Judge Advocate General of the United States Air Force.

-Serves as counsel to three national steel trade associations in the development of Hazardous Air Pollutant and GHG regulations.
+Serves as counsel to three national steel trade associations in the development of Hazardous Air Pollutant and Greenhouse Gas (GHG) regulations.

 Serves as litigation common counsel for a group of generator potentially responsible party (PRP) defendants at two major Superfund sites in New York.